-MSp6 Pilotage service
+MSp6 Pilotage service [IMPA]

 Definition

 The aim of the pilotage service is to safeguard traffic at sea and protect the environment by ensuring that vessels operating in pilotage area have navigators with adequate qualifications for safe navigation.
 Each pilotage area needs highly specialized experience and local knowledge on the part of the pilot.